Henry Rosenblum

-Henry Rosenblum is the hazzan (cantor) of the Forest Hills Jewish Center in Queens, NY.
+Henry Rosenblum was the hazzan (cantor) of the Forest Hills Jewish Center in Queens, NY from 2010 until 2021.
 From 1998 until 2010, he served as the Dean of the H.L.
 Miller Cantorial School of the Jewish Theological Seminary of America (JTS).
 He was the first hazzan to hold the position of Dean of the Cantorial School.
 As head of the cantorial school, he has been described as serving as a "much beloved mentor" to a generation of hazzanim.
 He has been credited with transforming the JTS cantorial school so that it was able to attract high-quality students and compete effectively with the School of Sacred Music at Hebrew Union College.